 Oil prices fell on Monday after a powerful North Korean nuclear test explosion triggered a flight of investors away from crude markets and into gold futures, which are seen as a safe haven.

-Brent crude futures, the international benchmark for oil prices, had fallen by almost 1 percent from their last close, or 41 cents, to $52.34 per barrel by 0655 GMT.
+Brent crude futures, the international benchmark for oil prices, fell by around 1 percent from their last close, or 51 cents, to $52.24 per barrel by 0631 GMT.

 Traders said that the more stable U.S. crude prices were a result of production outages following Hurricane Harvey.

 About 5.5 percent of the U.S. Gulf of Mexico`s oil production, or 96,000 barrels of daily output, remained shut on Sunday, the federal Bureau of Safety and Environmental Enforcement said.

 At the same time, refineries that use crude to make fuel were gradually starting up again, along with the pipelines transporting products.